mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > It is like the taste of the five-flavored herb,
-> Like the diamond thunderbolt.
+> like the diamond thunderbolt.

 #### Commentary:

-In Japanese the five-flavored herb is called “chiso,” or “gomisi.”
+In Japanese the five-flavored herb is called *chiso*, or *gomisi*.
 Its fruit has five flavors: the peels and flesh are sweet and sour, the core is hot and bitter, and as a whole the fruit tastes salty.
 So within the one fruit there are the five kinds of tastes.
-In the Siddharma Sutra the term used for the same in one taste is “equality.”
+In the *Saddharma Pundarika Sutra* the term used for the same in one taste is “equality.”
 For example, when the rains fall, all forms of beings receive the rain and grow naturally.
 So one rain is shared with all sentient beings.
 The taste of the five-flavored herb indicates of the same in one taste, or equality.

 At the same time it means differentiation, or discrimination.
 This illustrates that the differentiated world is interconnected, interpenetrated with the world of equality.

 So you should find the differentiated world in equality and equality in the differentiated or relative world.

 Without the relative world you cannot find equality; equality must be found in the limited world.
 You cannot find freedom in freedom.
 You must find freedom in no-freedom.

 All sentient beings are exactly one Mind.
 One Mind means just energies, constantly springing up.
 And helping all sentient beings.
 Human beings, trees, birds: this is just one Mind.
-One vijnana, in Sanskrit.
-This one Vijnana is the dynamical working of energy, the universal life, helping and supporting all sentient beings.
+One Vijñāna, in Sanskrit.
+This one Vijñāna is the dynamical working of energy, the universal life, helping and supporting all sentient beings.

 So we should appreciate it, and receive it, and work with it.
 If you don’t work with it you will feel yourself being sucked in, and you will feel threatened and scared.